 4.87.
-Employers should ensure that when seeking advice on protection against exposure due to radon, they select service providers competent in radon and radon dose assessment issues.
+Employers should ensure that when seeking advice on protection against exposure due to radon, they select service providers are in relation to radon and radon dose assessment.

 REGULATORY CONTROL IN CASES WHERE THE REFERENCE LEVEL CONTINUES TO BE EXCEEDED DESPITE REMEDIAL ACTIONS